mvysny/vaadin14-boot-example-maven/README.md

 A demo project showing the possibility of running a Vaadin 14 app from an embedded Jetty, as a simple `main()` method.

+Both the development and production modes are supported.
+Also, the project demoes packaging both in to a fatjar/uberjar and a zip file containing a list of jars and a runner script.
+See "Packaging for production" below for more details.

 ## Developing

 Clone this github repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.